-Community Hospice & Palliative Care has developed this Clinical Pastoral Education program as an accredited satellite of Baptist Health.
+Community Hospice & Palliative Care has developed this Clinical Pastoral Education program for Level I and Level II CPE as an accredited satellite of Baptist Health.
 The CPE program will help student interns gain insight into spiritual care within a hospice setting.

 What is Clinical Pastoral Education?

 Clinical Pastoral Education (CPE) is interfaith professional education for ministry.
 It brings theological interns and ministers of all faiths (pastors, priests, rabbis, imams and others) into supervised encounters to help patients facing death.

 What is involved in the CPE Program?